nuejs/nue/packages/nuejs.org/docs/page-layout.md

 # Page layout
-Nue standardizes the structure of your web pages so you can use the same HTML, but write modern CSS to achieve wildly different designs.
+Nue standardizes the structure of your web pages so you can use the same HTML markup, but vary your external CSS to achieve wildly different designs.

 ## Headless markup